Fadouse/Fadouse/README.md

 # Obfuscation

-neko-obfuscation: an ai-native, advanced bava bytecode and jni-free native obfuscator. fadouse/native-obfuscation: a fork of radioegor146/native-obfuscator with additional features.
+neko-obfuscation: an ai-native, advanced java bytecode and jni-free native obfuscator. fadouse/native-obfuscation: a fork of radioegor146/native-obfuscator with additional features.

 # Harness and Agent